djdrysdale/digital-garden/posts/competitive-research.md

   - "research"
 description: "The competitive analysis is a valuable tool in almost every strategist’s kit.
 But remember: even when your eye’s on the competition, it’s the customer who matters most in the end."
 ---

-#### _The competitive analysis is a valuable tool in almost every strategist’s kit.
-But remember: even when your eye’s on the competition, it’s the customer who matters most in the end._

 “Can’t we just do what \[competitor\] is doing?"

 It’s a question that strikes fear in the heart of many strategists and designers.
 It often comes from stakeholders or other well-meaning folks.
 They see something they like and naturally want it for themselves.
 It feels like a shortcut: borrow what the other team’s doing, make some tweaks, and _voila!_ Instant strategy.
 Unfortunately, it’s not quite that simple.